udoprog/genco/README.md

 ## Examples

-The following are language specific examples for GenCo using the [quote!] macro.
+The following are language specific examples for genco using the [quote!] macro.

 * [Rust Example]